Rothia dentocariosa

 Rothia dentocariosa is a species of Gram-positive, round- to rod-shaped bacteria that is part of the normal community of microbes residing in the mouth and respiratory tract.

+R. dentocariosa secretes a peptidoglycan hydrolase that inhibits the growth of Moraxella catarrhalis (an ear infection pathogen) in vitro, indicating that it may have a protective effect against pathogens in the human nasopharnx.

-First isolated from dental caries, Rothia dentocariosa is largely benign, but does very rarely cause disease.
-The most common Rothia infection is endocarditis, typically in people with underlying heart valve disorders.
+First isolated from dental caries, R. dentocariosa is largely benign, but does very rarely cause disease.
+The most common R. dentocariosa infection is endocarditis, typically in people with underlying heart valve disorders.
 Literature case reports show other tissues that are rarely infected include the peritoneum, tonsils, lung, cornea, inner layers of the eye (Endophthalmitis) and brain and intercranial tissues.